Solidaritatea UE cu Ucraina

 Section II: Object

-Single Service contract of 24 months with a budget of 750 000 EUR.
+Single service contract of 24 months, not renewable, with a budget of 260 000 EUR.

 Section IV: Procedure

 avenue de Beaulieu 5, B - 1160 Brussels.
 Salle D

 A maximum of 2 representatives per tender may attend the opening (no expenses paid).

 For organisational and security reasons, the tenderer must provide the full name and ID or passport number of the representatives at least 3 working days in advance to: firstname.lastname@example.org